 So experimenting is key.
 Bottom line: Make your pins easy to read.
 Do not try to add text over busy images without some sort of background for the text itself and stay away from too much script.

 Unsplash and Pixabay are two places that I like to get free stock images to use for my pins.

 Always make sure to add your logo or website to your pins.
 This will help to build your brand.
 People who are familiar with your brand are more likely to repin and click through to your pins.

 It can also help to deter people from stealing your pins, though this is very possible still.

 SEO For Pinterest

 Pinterest is a search engine and so should be optimized for similarly to Google.
 Here’s how to do that.
 This is my basic Pinterest SEO strategy.
-You can get the full picture within my Everything Pinterest course.
+You can get the full picture within my Everything Pinterest ebook.

 15 Find Good Pinterest Keywords